chromaui/chromatic-docs/src/content/configuration/composition.md

 }
 ```

-When Storybook starts, it scans for external Storybooks referenced by your packages and loads them into the UI.
+Once the package is installed and Storybook starts, it scans for external Storybooks referenced by your packages and loads them into the UI.

 ### Versioning